This page describes how to manage individual or group access to Identity-Aware Proxy (IAP)-secured resources at the resource level.

 Owner: Grants the same access as IAP Policy Admin.
 Use the IAP Policy Admin role instead.
 This role only allows modifying policies, and doesn't grant access to the app.

-IAP Policy Admin: Grants administrator rights over Cloud IAP policies.
+IAP Policy Admin: Grants administrator rights over IAP policies.

-IAP-Secured Web App User: Grants access to the app and other HTTPS resources that use Cloud IAP.
+IAP-Secured Web App User: Grants access to the app and other HTTPS resources that use IAP.

-Security Reviewer: Grants permission to view and audit Cloud IAP policies.
+Security Reviewer: Grants permission to view and audit IAP policies.

 When you're finished adding email addresses and setting roles, click Add